 Twice a week, Lewis bangs out the session after his quad or hamstring workout.
 He emphasizes the importance of stretching calves before diving into the workout, because once you get started, there’s no turning back.

 All of the movements in the workout are meant to stress the gastrocnemius muscle as opposed to the soleus, which lies beneath.
 Straight-leg calf raises lead to gastrocnemius growth; bent-leg raises hit the soleus.

 Click NEXT PAGE for Flex's mammoth calf workout!

 The next rotation is one Lewis deems “a giant set from hell.”
 Try it and you’ll see why.
 Taking as short a rest as possible, the second group of exercises starts with 15 reps on a standard standing calf-raise machine.

 Next come nonweighted raises off a 35-pound plate: 15 reps with his toes on the edge, then 15 reps with his heels on the edge and his toes on the floor, thus shortening the range of motion (i.e., partial reps).
 Bending over slightly and holding an apparatus for stability, one-leg calf raises follow for 15 reps with each foot.
 Three giant sets complete this rotation.

 Using a bit of ingenuity, Lewis created the leadoff movement for this second giant set while training at Koloseum.
-On a standing calf-raise machine with two levels, he does two-step raises, which look much like climbing up stairs.

 He starts by putting his left leg on the first step, stretching and then locking out a full contraction (akin to a one-leg raise).
 Then he brings his right leg up to the second step, squeezing out a contraction while his left leg hangs free.
 From there, his left leg goes back to the first step while his right leg goes back to the floor.
 That’s one rep. Lewis changes the leading leg on alternating trips through the rotation.